cyd1310997/mygithubstar/nav.githubstar.bk.1.1.md

 <a href="https://github.com/Summer-andy/chrome-extensions-searchReplace" target="_blank">Summer-andy/chrome-extensions-searchReplace: search and replace  🎉 .</a>  |  <br>
 <a href="https://github.com/CorentinJ/Real-Time-Voice-Cloning" target="_blank">CorentinJ/Real-Time-Voice-Cloning: Clone a voice in 5 seconds to generate arbitrary speech in real-time</a>  |  <br>
 <a href="https://github.com/yihong0618/GitHubPoster" target="_blank">yihong0618/GitHubPoster: Make everything a GitHub svg poster and Skyline!</a>  |  <br>
-<a href="https://github.com/typicode/lowdb" target="_blank">typicode/lowdb: Simple to use local JSON database.
-Powered by plain JavaScript (supports Node, Electron and the browser)</a>  |  <br>
+<a href="https://github.com/typicode/lowdb" target="_blank">typicode/lowdb: Simple to use local JSON database (supports Node, Electron and the browser)</a>  |  <br>
 <a href="https://github.com/B-Software/Ward" target="_blank">B-Software/Ward: Server dashboard</a>  |  <br>
 <a href="https://github.com/chriskiehl/GooeyExamples" target="_blank">chriskiehl/GooeyExamples: Example programs to Demonstrate Gooey's functionality </a>  |  <br>
 <a href="https://github.com/chriskiehl/Gooey" target="_blank">chriskiehl/Gooey: Turn (almost) any Python command line program into a full GUI application with one line</a>  |  <br>
 <a href="https://github.com/doczjs/docz" target="_blank">doczjs/docz: ✍ It has never been so easy to document your things!</a>  |  <br>
-<a href="https://github.com/Textualize/rich" target="_blank">Textualize/rich: Rich is a Python library for rich text and beautiful formatting in the terminal.</a>  |  <br>
+<a href="https://github.com/willmcgugan/rich" target="_blank">willmcgugan/rich: Rich is a Python library for rich text and beautiful formatting in the terminal.</a>  |  <br>
 <a href="https://github.com/langren1353/GM_script" target="_blank">langren1353/GM_script: 我就是来分享脚本玩玩的</a>  |  <br>
 <a href="https://github.com/leachim6/hello-world" target="_blank">leachim6/hello-world: Hello world in every computer language.
-Thanks to everyone who contributes to this, make sure to see contributing.md for contribution instructions!</a>  |  <br>
+Thanks to everyone who contributes to this, make sure to see CONTRIBUTING.md for contribution instructions!</a>  |  <br>
 <a href="https://github.com/Tencent/secguide" target="_blank">Tencent/secguide: 面向开发人员梳理的代码安全指南</a>  |  <br>
 <a href="https://github.com/rustdesk/rustdesk" target="_blank">rustdesk/rustdesk: Yet another remote desktop software</a>  |  <br>
 <a href="https://github.com/forem/forem" target="_blank">forem/forem: For empowering community 🌱</a>  |  <br>